Sahil01010011/Sahil01010011/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"/>
 </h2>

-I'm **[`shadowxp`]**, an ethical hacker with experience in web security, bug hunting, and penetration testing.
+I'm **[`Sahil Mallick`]**, a cyber security enthusiast with experience in web security, bug hunting, and penetration testing.
 Driven by a passion for tech and security, I specialize in uncovering vulnerabilities and strengthening defenses.
 My goal is to secure systems, find bugs, and aspire to become a top-tier bug bounty hunter, making the digital world a safer place one exploit at a time.

 <details>
   <summary>More about me</summary>

-- **Name**: shadow
+- **Name**: sahil mallick
 - **From**: India
 - **Ethical Hacker** | **Bug hunter**
 - i have experience in Ethical Hacking, Web Security, Bug hunting.